maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 atomic_sub_and_test(i, v)     // Subtract i from *v and return 1 if the result is zero; 0 otherwise
 ```

-Atomic variables provide reliable synchronization primitives.
-All reads/writes/read-modify-writes on atomic variables are considered instant and simultaneous on multiprocessors.
+**Atomic variables provide reliable synchronization primitives**.

+All reads/writes/read-modify-writes on atomic variables are considered **instant** and **simultaneous** on multiprocessors.
 Thus, the operations of multiple processors on the atomic variable are synchronized, showing some order, such as:

 ```
 define atomic_int v;